RussellSnyder/lesson-type-hints/chapters/type_upgrades.md

 -  Python upgrade the string to an integer
 -  Python downgrades the integer to a string
 -  The string '12' is printed

+4. Why does Python use Type Upgrades
+- [x] To enable developers to be as productive as possible
+- [ ] There are technical limitations forcing type upgrades
+- [ ] Integers are 'first class' citizens allowing for upgrades
+- [ ] Python does not use type upgrades